When you establish a named fund or make a significant gift to Riley Children’s Foundation, you create a legacy of hope and healing.

 When you make a gift of $100,000 or more to Riley, you have the option of naming a space at Riley Hospital.
 From patient rooms, to treatment areas to play rooms, Riley has naming opportunities to fit many levels of leadership gifts.

-If you are interested in more information about naming a space or setting up a named fund at Riley Hospital, please call Assistant Vice President, Planned Giving and Major Gifts, Jim Williams at (317) 759-6914 or email him at firstname.lastname@example.org.
+If you are interested in more information about naming a space or setting up a named fund at Riley Hospital, please call Assistant Vice President, Planned Giving, Kate Brinkerhoff at (317) 446-6580 or email her at firstname.lastname@example.org.

 In This Section